 - Quality Design.
 It should go without saying.
 Quality matters.
 Make the investment in a quality letterhead design.
 Let us assist you with the design of your over all design theme.
 Also your personal or corporate logo (if you don’t already have one), as well as with selecting a font that is elegant and easy to read, but also fits the style of your logo.

 - Colour.
 Your logo and other personal or corporate information should stand out from the typeset of your letter, invoices, or other forms of correspondence.
-Adding color to your logo and contact information will accomplish this.
+Adding colour to your logo and contact information will accomplish this.

 - Quality Paper.
 If you’re going to make the investment in letterhead design, then an important element of that design is the paper on which you place your letterhead design.
 You don’t want your letterhead to look like you simply used whatever paper you had around the house or office.